durasj/chipsandcode/README.md

 > The built app can be found in `/build`.

+## Tests

+There are broadly two kinds of automated tests:

+- Unit tests - powered by Vitest, can be found next to the source code with the `.test.ts` suffix.
+During the dev, use the command `npm run test:unit:watch`.
+- Cypress tests - can be found in the directory `./cypress`.
+During the dev, use the command `npm run test:cy:open`.
+These tests also run visual regression and accessibility checks.

+All checks and tests can be run using the command `npm run test`.
+This is the command used by the CI.
+Make sure to build the app by running `npm run build` before running this command.

 ## Backend

 The application works completely fine without any backend, but the ability to sign in and save the progress or content requires a backend.